pnp/cli-microsoft365/docs/manual/docs/cmd/spo/listitem/listitem-set.md

 # spo listitem set

-Creates a list item in the specified list
+Updates a list item in the specified list

 ## Usage